 Instructions

-- Heat a large fry pan over medium high heat.
-Dry roast the chile peppers in batches.
-About 2 minutes per side.
+- Heat a large fry pan over medium heat.
+Dry roast the chile peppers in batches, until they release fragrance, about 1-2 minutes per side.

 - Once the chile peppers have been toasted and removed from pan, add cumin seeds.
 Shaking the pan, toast until fragrant.
 This should take about 1 minute.

-- Once the peppers are cool enough to handle, tear off the tops and shake out the seeds.
-Discard tops and seeds.
+- Once the chiles are cool enough to handle, break the tops off and shake out the seeds.

 Notes